IEK-5/freespa/DOC.md

 ## Requirements
 The freespa routines rely on a 64bit signed integer `time_t` type, representing the seconds since the epoch.
 This restricts the portability of freespa.
-In ISO C `time_t` is specified as either an integer or floating-point type, and even the meaning to `time_t` is not specified (i.e. it may not be seconds).
-On POSIX-conformant systems `time_t` is an integer type, but it may still be 32bit or unsigned.
-The GNU C library uses signed integers and negative numbers are interpreted as dates before the epoch.
-On most modern Linux and Unix systems, running on 64bit hardware I expect `time_t` to be a 64bit signed integer.
-Modern windows systems generally also support 64bit integer type `time_t` types.
+In the freespa.h header file there are some compile time asserts that check whether the time_t type is appropriate, i.e. the code should not compile on systems where `time_t` is not a 64bit signed integer.
+On 64bit linux and windows systems `time_t` generally meets the requirements.

 ## Units
 Freespa uses the following units: